SharePoint/sp-dev-docs/docs/solution-guidance/authorize-provider-hosted-add-in-users-at-run-time-by-using-oauth.md

 When choosing  **Connect** on **Connect to Office 365**,  **Connect** in Controllers\HomeController.cs is called, which then calls **TokenRepository.Connect** .
 The URL entered by the user on **Connect to Office 365** is passed to **TokenRepository.Connect** as **hostUrl**.

+> [!NOTE]
-**Note:**  The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.
+> The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.

 ```C#
  public ActionResult Connect(string hostUrl)